sreid/cornellcup-metroswift/README.md

 Project was built primarily in C++ using the Qt framework.
 Code is currently not online, but if you have questions, feel free to send a note to [@sreid](https://github.com/sreid).

 ###Video
 The OSU College of Engineering shot a brief story with a demo during the 2013 Engineering Expo.
-Watch it here:
+Watch it here, but note that at the end, Steven & Patrick's names are swapped:
 https://www.youtube.com/watch?v=urqvroLTs3s

 ###Media Coverage